inno-se/the-guide/README.md

 The WBS is a hierarchical decomposition of the total scope of work to be carried out by the project team to accomplish the project objectives and create the required deliverables [[^Pmbok], Sec.
 2.6.2.2, p.
 84].

+The work package is the work defined at the lowest level of the WBS for which cost and duration can be estimated and managed. [[^PracticeStandardForWbs], Sec 3.3.1, p.
+66]

+Activities in the schedule model represent the work that produces the deliverables or work packages identified in the WBS. [[^PracticeStandardForWbs], Sec 5.2.1, p.
+88]

+It shall be made clear that activities are not part of the WBS, because activities represent the how and the WBS represents the what. [[^PracticeStandardForWbs], Sec 2.3.2, p.
+31]

 The WBS is an important tool used in the planning and execution of a successful project.
 Many project cost, schedule, and quality failures trace directly to flaws in the development of the project’s WBS.
 A project’s success is less likely without the existence of a [quality WBS](#wbs-quality-attributes). [[^PracticeStandardForWbs], Sec 3.2.2.2, p.
 60]

 Estimations about the project cost and schedule can be based on the WBS early in the project's lifecycle [[^Bck], p.
 33].